 In-vitro assessment of fungicides against FoL Pathogen

-Using the in vitro poisoned food technique according to Mannai et al., (2018), the in-vitro inhibitory actions of six commercial fungicides, namely Azoxystrobin 18.2% + Difenoconazole 11.4% , Fluxapyroxad 167 g/L + Pyraclostrobin 333 g/L,
+Using the in-vitro poisoned food technique according to Mannai et al., (2018), the in-vitro inhibitory actions of six commercial fungicides, namely Azoxystrobin 18.2% + Difenoconazole 11.4% , Fluxapyroxad 167 g/L + Pyraclostrobin 333 g/L,

 Carbendazim 12% + Mancozeb 63%, Tebuconazole 50% + Trifloxystrobin 25%,

 Carboxin 37.5% + Thiram 37.5% , Fenamidone 10% + Mancozeb 50% at three different concentrations (Below recommendation dose, recommendation dose and above recommendation dose) were evaluated.
 Chemical fungicides were mixed into PDA media, autoclaved and poured in sterilized petri plate under laminar flow condition.
-After that, a bit of pathogen isolate was cut off and placed in the center of media.
+Subsequently, a bit of pathogen isolate was cut off and placed in the center of media.
 All plates were incubated at 25 °C for 7 days.
 After incubation, the diameter of radial mycelial growth of the fungal pathogen was measured (mm) in each treated plate using a calibrated ruler and compared to the control.

 % Reduction of growth = (pathogen growth in control - pathogen growth in treatment/growth in control) x 100